Representability of cohomology of finite flat abelian group schemes: Generic representability results for flat cohomology

+where the bottom horizontal arrow is the ordinary blowup $\Bl_0$ of the ideal sheaf $(X_1,\dots,X_r)\subset\bZ[X_1,\dots,X_r]$ of the origin in $\bA^r=\bA^r_{\bZ}$.
 Rather than introducing an additional layer of derived schemes, we will work with this derived blowup in a somewhat ad hoc manner.
-Namely, fix a finite covering of $\mathrm{Bl}$ by affines (for example, the one induced by the restriction of the standard affine cover of projective space), so we get an fppf hypercover
+Namely, fix a finite covering of $\Bl_0$ by affines (for example, the one induced by the restriction of the standard affine cover of projective space), so we get an fppf hypercover

 with each $U_n$ affine.
-We will, abusively, write simply $\mathrm{Bl}$ for the corresponding cosimplicial animated ring, and $\mathrm{Bl}^\ani $ for the simplicial object of $\Alg _A^{\ani, \op }$ obtained by base change.
+We will, abusively, write simply $\Bl_0$ for the corresponding cosimplicial animated ring, and $\Bl^\ani$ for the simplicial object of $\Alg _A^{\ani, \op }$ obtained by base change.
 Taking the coskeleton of the morphism

 in the $\infty $-category of simplicial objects of $\Alg _A^{\ani , \op }$ we obtain an object

 which formally is a bisimplicial object in $\Alg _A^{\ani, \op}$ though it most naturally should be viewed as a simplicial derived scheme. \end{pg}